rodrigopivi/Chatito/spec.md

 ```

 The file `main.chatito` will import all alias and slot definitions from `./slot1.chatito`.
 The text next to the import statement should be a relative path from the main file to the imported file.
+Imports can be nested, and the path is always relative to the file that declares the reference.

 Note: Chatito will throw an exception if two imports define the same entity.